chandantiwari/mindmeld/README.txt

 etc).
 More data would definitely make a positive difference.

 In the input data for each person, the top two functions are 1-hot encoded, INTP for example has both Ti and Ne as 1.
-Each of these columns become labels during training.
-We train a different classifier for each function.
+Then we try to predict two outputs (using a multi-output regressor) using 300+ columns as inputs.
+The benefit of using multi-output regressor is any relation between output variables will be learned.

-Previously we were trying to predict each letter of the MBTI type, such as the four letters of I,N,T,P for INTP.
-Using the new way we have 2 prediction tasks instead of 4, we predict only the top two functions, and disregarding the order of those functions, so INTP and ENTP are the same.
+Note: Previously we were trying to predict each letter of the MBTI type, such as the four letters of I,N,T,P for INTP.
+Using the new way a single (multi-output) prediction tasks instead of 4.

+Since we predict the top two functions, we are also disregarding the order of those functions -- INTP and ENTP become the same prediction.
 The reason for that shortcut is that in order to identify an MBTI type, top two functions are sufficient, for example NTP can be predicted if we know Ne and Ti are top two functions.
 The only remaining task is predicting introversion or extroversion which only _changes_ the order of the top two functions -- ENTP has NeTi whereas INTP TiNe.
 We did not put much emphasis on predicting I or E, even though it is one of the prediction tasks in the code, but we dont use it for full blown MBTI determination.

-Predicting all combination of top two functions, effectively reduces the prediction task to 1.

 This way prediction is an easier task, and is much more in line with the logic of MBTI.
 Functions are at the core of the character make-up, not the individual letters.

+Also, since we are making an MBTI prediction for a single day (which is a birthday), it's important to list options.
+Predicting a single MBTI result for one day would not make sense -- lots of babies are born each day, and on one single day, for example, each baby born must be NTP?
+It's more likely that babies born in the same day would have different MBTI types, but also, it is likely there is a small list of types a person could be that day.
+For example some days could favor STP more, others STJs.
+On an STJ day, a baby nurtured appropiately, could maybe later become an NTJ.
+That's why pred_forest will show 4 top functions, in order of importance.

+The training / testing scheme is as follows: once the regressor is trained, 3 choices are made to predict top two functions.
+The number of matches between prediction and reality, which we call "hits" are averaged over the test set and become the final score.

+## Data

 All data files required for ML are under 'data' folder.
 If you want to recreate the main file used for training, simply rerun